Navajo

 The overwhelming majority of Diné are enrolled in the Navajo Nation.
 Some Diné are enrolled in the Colorado River Indian Tribes, another federally recognized tribe.
+Historic achievements of the Navajo and related tribes include the Pueblo architecture as well as the taming of the horse after European colonization.
+The Navajo have a rich artistic tradition in beadwork and colorful styles in painting and dress.

 With more than 399,494 enrolled tribal citizens as of 2021, the Navajo Nation is the second largest federally recognized tribe in the United States.
 The Navajo Nation has the largest reservation in the country.
 The reservation straddles the Four Corners region and covers more than 27,325 sqmi of land in Arizona, Utah, and New Mexico.
 The Navajo Reservation is slightly larger than the state of West Virginia.